top of page

-Whitney Ramirez Honored Nationally for Innovative Financial Literacy Program: Financial Field Trips
+Whitney Ramirez Honored Nationally for Innovative Education Program: Financial Field Trips

 Ramirez is the design thinker behind Financial Field Trips, a program that takes students out of the classroom and into real-world financial environments—such as banks, car dealerships, and financial institutions—to help them understand money through direct experience rather than theory alone.